Docs » Practice reliability with Splunk Observability Cloud and the Splunk platform » Respond to incidents

 Splunk Observability Cloud components all contribute to the data analytics in Splunk Observability Cloud dashboards.
 You can see charts and dashboards in APM, Infrastructure Monitoring, and RUM.
 You can also go to the homepage for all Splunk Observability Cloud dashboards to see dashboards and charts created in each component, including log views or logs data displayed in a chart.

 Splunk Observability Cloud has built-in dashboards, custom dashboards, user dashboards, and dashboard groups.
-See Dashboard types in Splunk Observability Cloud for more information.
+See Dashboard and dashboard group types in Splunk Observability Cloud for more information.
 See also built-in dashboards to learn more about built-in dashboards.
 Dashboards contain important information that can provide useful and actionable insight into your system at a glance.
 You can create custom dashboards and charts that help you monitor your SLOs, or simple dashboards that contain only a few charts that drill down into the data that you want to see.
 The following example shows a dashboard for an organization with dozens of built-in dashboards reporting on their many supported integrations.
 When users select a dashboard, they see all charts saved to this dashboard and can quickly drill down on a chart showing interesting trends or unexpected variation.

 To see your dashboards, log in to Splunk Observability Cloud and select Dashboards in the left navigation menu.